 Read Meagen Sheikh’s story of a misdiagnosis while she was pregnant in A Mother’s Sweet Journey.

-Extreme high blood sugar in conjunction with DKA (Diabetic Ketoacidosis) is common in a Type 1 diagnosis.
+Extreme high blood sugar in conjunction with diabetic ketoacidosis (DKA) is common in a type 1 diagnosis.
 High blood sugar levels can cause nausea, vomiting, lethargy and other symptoms that, if blood glucose levels are not tested, can be easily diagnosed as a stomach flu or another common virus.

 Read Levi’s Story and how a flu misdiagnosis almost cost this baby’s life.